REST Consumers

 REST Consumer

-REST consumer objects establish HTTP connectivity to REST consumer applications who wish to receive messages from a Solace PubSub+ event broker.
+REST consumer objects establish HTTP connectivity to REST consumer applications that want to receive messages from a PubSub++ event broker.
 Each consumer application is identified by an IP/DNS Name and TCP port number.
 An event broker will typically have multiple TCP/HTTP connections open to each REST consumer to allow delivery of many messages in parallel.
-There can be many REST consumers configured in a REST Delivery Point to allow for a higher rate of message delivery as well as to support fault tolerance.
+There can be many REST consumers configured in an RDP to allow for a higher rate of message delivery as well as to support fault tolerance.

-One key architecture pattern to understand is that all REST consumers within a REST Delivery Point are considered to be equal destinations for messages.
-So an incoming message may go out any REST consumer connection within a REST Delivery Point.
+One key architecture pattern to understand is that all REST consumers within an RDP are considered to be equal destinations for messages.
+So an incoming message may go out any REST consumer connection within an RDP.

 Message Delivery Walk Through

-The following figure shows how messages are delivered to REST consumer applications.
+The following diagram shows how messages are delivered to REST consumer applications.

-- Messages arrive at persistent message queues.
-These can be messages from any Solace PubSub+ event broker client.
+1. Messages arrive at persistent message queues from an event broker client.

-- REST Delivery Point queue bindings connect the REST Delivery Point to persistent queues.
+2. RDP queue bindings connect the RDP to persistent queues.
 As each message is received from the persistent message queue through the queue binding, the message is augmented with the POST request target.

-- The REST Delivery Point then converts the message from the Solace message format used for routing to a properly formatted REST message, as outlined in REST Messaging Protocol.
+3. The RDP then converts the message from SMF to a properly formatted REST message, as outlined in REST Messaging Protocol.

-- The REST Delivery Point selects an appropriate outgoing REST consumer and HTTP connection to send the message.
+4. The RDP selects an appropriate outgoing REST consumer and HTTP connection to send the message.

-- The REST Delivery Point sends the message to a connected REST consumer application.
+5. The RDP sends the message to a connected REST consumer application.

 Request / Reply

-The Solace PubSub+ event broker also supports a request/reply message exchange pattern with REST consumer applications.
-The following figure and steps outline how this works.
+The PubSub+ event broker also supports a request/reply message exchange pattern with REST consumer applications.
+The following diagram and steps outline how this works.

-- The message is received at a REST Delivery Point through a persistent queue.
+1. The message is received at an RDP through a persistent queue.

-- When the REST Delivery Point is creating the REST message to send, it looks for a reply-to destination in the received Solace message.
-If a reply-to destination is present, the REST Delivery Point enable request/reply processing.
+2. When the RDP is creating the REST message to send, it looks for a reply-to destination in the received SMF message.
+If a reply-to destination is present, the RDP enables request/reply processing.
 The outgoing REST consumer connection is selected in the same way as before.

-- The REST consumer application sends the response back to the Solace PubSub+ event broker in the body of an HTTP 200 OK POST response.
+3. The REST consumer application sends the response back to the event broker in the body of an HTTP 200 OK POST response.

-- When the REST Delivery Point receives the response, it converts the response found in the 200 OK HTTP response into a Solace message for internal routing.
+4. When the RDP receives the response, it converts the response found in the 200 OK HTTP response into an SMF message for internal routing.
 The destination of the message will be the reply-to destination from the original message.

-- The message is routed normally in the Solace PubSub+ event broker and returned to the application that made the request.
+5. The message is routed normally in the event broker and returned to the application that made the request.

 REST Consumer Connection Selection

-A REST Delivery Point within the Solace PubSub+ event broker attempts to distribute traffic across outgoing REST consumer connections using the following two criteria:
+An RDP within the PubSub+ event broker attempts to distribute traffic across outgoing REST consumer connections using the following criteria:

-- A REST consumer is selected in a round robin fashion from the group of REST consumers which have at least one available HTTP connection.
+1. A REST consumer is selected in a round robin fashion from the group of REST consumers that have at least one available HTTP connection.

 This REST consumer HTTP connections selection process is used to provide better overall performance without concentrating traffic on any particular REST consumer.
 A REST consumer connection is considered available when it is connected and has no pending HTTP messages.
 It is therefore available to send a new HTTP POST message.

-For example, if five messages need to be simultaneously delivered through a REST Delivery Point, and there are five REST consumers, it is better to send each message to a separate REST consumer than to send all five messages to the same REST consumer even if that consumer has five available HTTP connections.
+For example, if five messages need to be simultaneously delivered through an RDP, and there are five REST consumers, it is better to send each message to a separate REST consumer than to send all five messages to the same REST consumer even if that consumer has five available HTTP connections.

 Message Sequencing and Redelivery

-When a REST consumer application responds to a message with an HTTP error response (for example, something other than 200 OK), the REST Delivery Point negatively acknowledges this message back to the persistent message queue.
-Depending on the settings of the persistent message queue, the message may be redelivered again to the REST Delivery Point for processing.
+When a REST consumer application responds to a message with an HTTP error response (for example, something other than 200 OK), the RDP negatively acknowledges this message back to the persistent message queue.
+Depending on the settings of the persistent message queue, the message may be redelivered to the RDP for processing.
 Redelivered messages follow the same message processing as new messages.

-The number of times a message will be redelivered is controlled by the “max-redelivery” property of the persistent message queue.
-By default this parameter is set for infinite retry which avoids message loss.
+The number of times a message can be redelivered to the RDP is controlled by the “max-redelivery” property of the message queue.
+By default this parameter is set for infinite retry, which avoids message loss.
 However, this persistent queue property can be tuned depending on application-specific needs.

-If all message redelivery attempts are exhausted, the message will follow normal dead message queue (DMQ) handling.
+If all message redelivery attempts are exhausted, the message follows normal dead message queue (DMQ) handling.
 For applications to make use of the DMQs, an appropriate value must be set for the max redelivery count property of persistent queues.

 Message Sequencing